solana-foundation/developer-content/content/guides/dapps/cash-app.md

 }
 ```

-Now your solana program should match the final version here: /// FIX ME: Add
+Now your Solana program should match the final version here: /// FIX ME: Add
 link to github code in program examples

 ### Additional Solana Program Development Information

-If there is any confusion on the above anchor macros, structs, or functions
+If there is any confusion on the above Anchor macros, structs, or functions
 defined, please refer to the
 [Basic CRUD dApp on Solana Guide](https://github.com/solana-foundation/developer-content/blob/main/content/guides/dapps/journal.md#writing-a-solana-program-with-anchor)
 for a guide with a more granular explanation.

-For more in-depth understanding of the anchor framework, review
+For more in-depth understanding of the Anchor framework, review
 [The Anchor Book](https://book.anchor-lang.com/).

 ### Build and Deploy an Anchor Program

-First, we need to deploy the anchor program.
+First, we need to deploy the Anchor program.
 For testing purposes, you can
 either deploy to your localnet or to devnet.

 - `Devnet` is a public test network provided by Solana that more closely